pistolero/any2any/docs/doc_pages/base.rst

     >>> isinstance(any2str, AnyToAnyBasestring)
     True

-Note that the cast returned by :meth:`Cast.cast_for` if not the instance you registered ... it is a copy customized for your needs :
+Note that the cast returned by :meth:`Cast.cast_for` is not the instance you registered ... it is a copy customized for your needs :

     >>> any2str.from_ == int
     True